-The company is subject to the government's procedures for electing directors.
+The company is subject to the state’s procedures for selecting directors.
 Directors are elected by the general meeting, which also determines the remuneration of all directors.
 Directors elected by and from among the employees serve two-year terms.

 Composition and independence of the board